 Wireless Alarm Systems utilize the latest in wireless security tech, using protocols such as Z-Wave to communicate between smarthome features and control panel instead of cabling.
 This means they’re primed for integrating with smarthome automation, giving you total access to both security and home system from a single interface and without the physical constraints of wires.

-7. They’re The Latest In Security Tech
+7. Latest In Security Tech

 As more and more users switch to wireless alarm systems, manufacturers keep innovating – creating new technologies and improving on current ones to make their wireless systems safer, smarter and easier to use.
 Recent innovations include secure wireless protocols like PowerG or DSC’s 3-step visual, audio and sequential verification.

-8. Wireless Alarm Systems Work During Power Outages
+8. Work During Power Outages

 Without a backup power supply in place, wired alarm systems stop running during power outages or if the power supply is cut.
 Wireless alarm systems use battery power to prevent this; the control panel has battery power as backup in case of power outages, while the sensors and devices run off battery always.